-Golden seal, dandelion, and barberry herbs works as powerful liver cleansers and purifiers, which when used for a certain period of time, can restore proper functioning of the stressed liver.
+Goldenseal, dandelion, and barberry herbs work as powerful liver cleansers and purifiers, which when used for a certain period of time, can restore the proper functioning of the stressed liver.
 These herbs are not recommended for usage during pregnancy, though, for they are known to trigger miscarriage.

 Removing toxins from the body may also assist in improving liver health.
 A remarkable herb with natural antioxidant properties is green tea which should be consumed on a daily basis for best results.

 Recent studies conducted have revealed that consumption of soy protein may help in reducing fat accumulation in the liver and in restoring proper liver functions.
-Soy protein can be sourced from soybeans, soy milk and yogurt, as well as tofu.
+Soy protein can be sourced from soybeans, soy milk, yogurt, as well as tofu.

 Best Treatment for Fatty Liver – Simple 5 Step Plan